• Free shipping on all orders

 Difficulty Level: Easy

 You’ll quickly find that cardboard will become your best friend when you’re making DIY hamster maze pieces.
-Once you get the basics down, you can get really creative with the types of obstacles and maze pieces you create for your hamster.
+Once you get the basics down, you can get creative with the types of obstacles and maze pieces you create for your hamster.
 These plans include fun hideaways, steps, and treat trays that you can make relatively quickly.
 It’ll also be fun for your hamster if you hide some treat trays throughout the maze track, and this will also keep them motivated.

 3. Straw Maze Obstacle